Phantas0s/ottosocial/README.md

 ![travis CLI](https://api.travis-ci.org/Phantas0s/ottosocial.svg?branch=master&style=for-the-badge)

-ottosocial is a CLI which allows you to schedule and send automatically messages on social media from a CSV.
+ottosocial is a CLI which allows you to schedule and send automatically messages on social media, from a CSV file.

-For now, only Twitter is supported.
+*For now, only Twitter is supported.*

-ottosocial is in beta.
-Breaking changes might come.
+*ottosocial is in beta.
+Breaking changes might come.*

 # Menu